Is desktop dying in the age of mobile dominance in Southeast Asia's ecommerce space?

 This data release is based on the analysis of the anonymised data from Q3-2017 to Q2-2018 (July 2017 to June 2018) for 5 key economies in Southeast Asia — Singapore, Malaysia, the Philippines, Indonesia and Thailand.

-The ShopBack Group is Asia-Pacific’s leading shopping and rewards platform, serving over 35 million shoppers across ten markets.
+The ShopBack Group is a leading shopping and rewards platform in Asia-Pacific and Europe, serving over 40 million shoppers across 11 markets.

-The Group powers over US$3.5 billion in annual sales for over 10,000 online and in-store merchant partners.
+The Group powers over US$4 billion in annual gross merchandise value for more than 20,000 online and in-store merchant partners.
 In 2022, ShopBack launched ShopBack Pay and PayLater, extending the platform's offerings into financial services, providing shoppers responsible and convenient payment options at checkout.